-J. Zhang et al., "Extracting R, L, G, C Parameters of Dispersive Planar Transmission Lines from Measured S-Parameters using a Genetic Algorithm," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 2004, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.
+J. Zhang et al., "Extracting R, L, G, C Parameters of Dispersive Planar Transmission Lines from Measured S-Parameters using a Genetic Algorithm," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2004, Santa Clara, CA), vol. 2, pp. 572 - 576, Institute of Electrical and Electronics Engineers (IEEE), Aug 2004.

 Electrical and Computer Engineering